jwilkinson6179/BlueJ.NaiveTicket/README.md

 or<br>
 `class public TicketMachine`<br>
 in the outer wrapper of a class?
+	Answer: Yes, `class public TicketMachine` does not compile.

 * Edit the source of the `TicketMachine` class to make the change and then close the editor window.
 	* Do you notice a change in the class diagram?
+			Answer: Yes, it is criss-crossed.

 	* What error message do you get when you now press the compile button?
+			Answer: `<identifier> expected`, `illegal start of expression` and `invalid method declaration; return type required`

 	* Do you think this message clearly explains what is wrong?
+			Answer: Somewhat, I don't really know what an `<identifier>` is but I can Google it

 ### Exercise 2.8
 * Check whether or not it is possible to leave out the word `public` from the outer wrapper of the `TicketMachine` class.